+1.4 Dimensions

-1.4 Dimensions The original dimensions and quantities for all numeric values in this standard are in U.S. customary engineering units (similar to British imperial units) and centimeter-gram-second electromagnetic units (cgs-emu).
-Conversions of these units to procedures described in American national standard metric practice, ANSI/IEEE 268-1982.
-Units of either of the two measurement systems may be referred to, but the two systems should not be intermixed or reconverted.
-Conversions of toleranced dimensions and quantities in this standard have been performed in accordance with Method A or Method B of ANSI/IEEE 268-1982 and International standard toleranced dimensions - conversions from inches to millimeters and vice versa, ISO 370:1975 as required to maintain the implied correspondence between the accuracy of the original data and the number of the significant digits and rounding of the converted values.
+The original dimensions and quantities for all numeric values in this standard are in U.S. customary engineering units (similar to British imperial units) and centimeter-gramsecond electromagnetic units (cgs-emu).
+Conversions of these units to the international system of units (SI) have been incorporated in accordance with the procedures described in American National Standard metric practice, ANSI/IEEE 268-1982.
+Units of either of the two measurement systems may be referred to but the two systems should not be intermixed or reconverted.
+Conversions of toleranced dimensions and quantities in this standard have been performed in accordance with Method A of ANSI/IEEE 268-1982 and International standard for toleranced dimensions - Conversions from inches to millimetres and vice versa, ISO 370:1975, to maintain the implied correspondence between the accuracy of the original data and the number of significant digits and rounding of the converted values.
 Method A has been used to achieve economy unless a requirement for absolute assurance to fit justified the use of Method B. Conversions made in accordance with Method B are so indicated.
 In the national standards of ISO members bodies, additional rounding may be done to produce "preferred" values.
-These values should lie within or close to the original tolerance.
+These values should lie within or close to the original tolerances.